Improving Your Emotional Fitness

 • Try new things.
 According to the Alzheimer’s Association, trying new experiences is beneficial for retaining your brain cells and connections.
 Studies show that keeping your brain active also boosts its vitality.
 Discover new places, taste fresh food, and explore new hobbies.

 • Move your body.
 Physical exercise is a great way to exercise your brain, too!
 When working out, your brain must learn new skills and practice balance.
-Remember that your body is a complex, unified system: you will feel at your best when you take care of it as a whole.
+Remember that your body is a complex, unified system.
+You will feel at your best when you take care of it as a whole.

 • Daydream.
 Take the time to sit back, close your eyes and picture yourself in a beautiful space.
 Choose an environment that brings you comfort.
 Whether it’s a lush green forest, a sandy beach or a dramatic mountaintop, let this visualization give you peace and tranquillity.